vikingeducation/assignment_rspec_secrets/README.md

   * Can't have a password less than 6 or greater than 16

 * Bad Paths
-  * Trying to delete another user when logged in?
+  * Trying to delete another user when logged in? (more a controller thing)

 ## Secret